 Year 10 Semester 2 HPE Taster Subjects

-The Semester 2 subjects in Year 10 allow students the opportunity to sample three Senior HPE-based subjects for a semester:
+The Semester 2 subjects in Year 10 allow students the opportunity to sample one or more Senior HPE-based subjects for a semester:

 Year 11/12 Physical Education